SolarLune/tetra3d/readme.md

 - [x] -- Support for multiple scenes in a single Blend file (was broken due to GLTF exporter changes; working again in Blender 3.3)
 - [X] **Blender Add-on**
 - [X] -- Export 3D view camera to Scenes for quick iteration
-- [ ] -- Object-level color checkbox
+- [ ] -- Object-level color option
-- [ ] -- Object-level shadeless checkbox?
+- [ ] -- Object-level shadeless checkbox
-- [ ] -- Custom mesh attribute to assign values to vertices, allowing you to, say, "mark" vertices
+- [ ] -- Custom mesh attribute to assign values to vertices, allowing you to, say, "mark" vertices (SolarLune 3/3/24: Doesn't seem to be possible outside of vertex colors)
+- [ ] -- Exporting animations and auto-subdivided mesh data doesn't work properly when the scene is not focused in Blender
+- [ ] -- Sharing materials and textures doesn't work properly
 - [X] -- Export GLTF on save / on command via button
 - [X] -- Bounds node creation
 - [X] -- Game property export (less clunky version of Blender's vanilla custom properties)